-The highest award that any faculty member can earn from Eastern Michigan University is a Distinguished Faculty Award in one of the three primary areas of faculty responsibility:
+The highest award that any faculty member can earn from Eastern Michigan University is a Distinguished Faculty or Full-Time Lecturer Award in one of the three primary areas:

-The College of Arts and Sciences is always proud of its many outstanding faculty, but we are particularly proud of the plethora of CAS recipients of the EMU Distinguished Faculty Awards, since the inception of such awards in 1977.
-An education in the EMU College of Arts and Sciences truly ensures interaction with some of the best faculty that EMU has to offer.
+The College of Arts and Sciences is always proud of its many outstanding faculty, but we are particularly proud of the plethora of CAS recipients.
+An education in the EMU College of Arts and Sciences truly ensures interaction with some of the best faculty and full-time lecturers that EMU has to offer.

 Each year the Provost awards up to $5,000 to first- or second-year faculty members at Eastern Michigan University to assist in their research or creative endeavors.
 These awards are meant to not only help these faculty members start or continue with their projects, but to make them more competitive for external funding as well.

 Kimberly L. Barrett (Sociology, Anthropology & Criminology).
 Testing the Association between Community Lead (Pb) Presence and Juvenile Delinquency

 Megan K. Moore (Sociology, Anthropology & Criminology).
 Curation and Inventory of a Medieval French Skeletal Collection

 Mary-Elizabeth Murphy (History & Philosophy).
 A National and Local Affair': African American Women and Political Activism in Interwar Washington, D.C.